Cutting car finance costs

 If you’ve already paid more than half the car’s cost, you won’t receive a refund of the difference.

-The credit agreement that you signed before taking the car should show its total price and what you’ll have to pay if you return the car.
+The credit agreement you signed before taking the car should show its total price and what you’ll have to pay if you return the car.

 Returning the car early can make sense if you no longer need it or could buy a comparable car elsewhere for less than your remaining payments would cost you.